- Instructions for Form 1120-REIT - Introductory Material

 Rent from personal property leased under or with a lease of real property (but only if the rent from the personal property does not exceed 15% of the total rent for the tax year charged for both the real and personal property under such lease).
 Figure the percentage of rents from personal property by comparing the FMV of the personal rental property to the FMV of the total rental property.
 See section 856(d)(1) for details.

-Rent from a taxable REIT subsidiary (TRS) either (a) where at least 90% of the space at issue is leased to third parties at rents comparable to the rent paid by the other tenants of the REIT for comparable space; or (b) for certain lodging facilities or health care property operated by an eligible independent contractor.
+Rent from a taxable REIT subsidiary (TRS) either (a) if at least 90% of the leased space of the property is leased to persons other than TRSs of the REIT and other than persons described in section 856(d)(2)(B) at rents comparable to the rent paid by the other tenants of the REIT for comparable space; or (b) for certain lodging facilities or health care property operated by an eligible independent contractor.
 For more information, including definitions and additional requirements, see sections 856(d)(8) and 856(d)(9).
 Also, see Rev. Proc.
 2003-66, 2003-33 I.R.B.
 364 for the special rules on rents paid to a REIT by certain joint ventures that include a TRS.

 See section 856(d)(2) for amounts excluded from "rents from real property."